hashybashy/hashybashy/README.md

 ## Hi :)
 + Studying Mechanical Engineering at the University of Nottingham
 + Strong interested in the world of quantitative finance
-+ Currently teahcing myself Python through small projects
++ Currently teaching myself Python through small projects
 + Experienced in MATLAB